Industry Insights

 Airbnb has hit the vacation rental market by storm, completely changing the landscape in its short history.

-However, as the market is maturing, so too are the competitors for Airbnb who are hot on their heels.
+However, as the market matures, so too are the competitors to Airbnb, who are hot on their heels.

 Will Airbnb trump them all and become a monopoly in the vacation rental market?